 It depends upon the geographic conditions also.
-Always have to consider municipality’s building codes.
-Generally, Waterlines should always be kept below the frost line to ensure that the water line will not freeze.
+Always have to consider the municipality’s building codes.
+Generally, Waterlines should always be kept below the frost line to ensure that they water line will not freeze.

 Water Piping in Sewage network

 Another application in water piping is the sewage lines which will be mostly buried on the ground horizontally.
 These pipes are usually of large diameters (160 mm to 650 mm) and they consist of many pipes for the long run.
-Most sewage lines are of cast iron and they are usually heavy.
-They can be made of compact PVC, HDPE materials.
+Most sewage lines are cast iron and they are usually heavy.
+They can be made of compact PVC and HDPE materials.